15 Gift Ideas for a Loved One at a Senior Living Community

 - Gift certificate for the community’s barber, beauty shop, restaurant, or gift shop – If such amenities exist at your loved one’s senior living community, inquire about getting them a gift certificate.
 This would be a treat for someone who doesn’t normally “splurge” at the beauty shop, or a treasured bonus for someone who otherwise counts on it as a regular monthly expense.

 - Digital photo frame – A small tabletop frame can keep happy memories at top of mind.
-Consider this gift for someone with a moderate level of tech-savviness, or someone you visit often enough to change out the photos.
-If you don’t live close by, sending new photos periodically could be made easy by loading a jump drive and popping it in the mail for them to simply plug in.
-A package to open in the months to come makes it a gift that keeps on giving!
+Consider this gift for someone with a moderate level of tech-savviness, or select a model with WiFi compatiblility and an app where family and friends can share photos from their smartphone directly to the frame - a gift that keeps on giving!

 - Conversation starters – In a community-based living setting, chances are your loved one often finds themselves meeting new people or building on new relationships with neighbors.
 A deck of conversation starter cards can be great to have in a walker cart, purse, or dining room table in case the opportunity for a great conversation arises.
 Check out a “Grandparent” themed set, with great topics to chat about with a grandchild, too.